Kubernetes PetSets

 Although Docker does help with container management, Kubernetes orchestration works on a different scale and looks at the entire application stack, allowing management at a service/application level.

-We need a management and orchestration system to fully take advantage of containers’ and microservices’ portability.
+We need a management and orchestration system to utilize containers’ and microservices’ portability fully.
 Containers can’t just be thrown into a sea of computing and expect to tie themselves together and work efficiently.

 A management tool is required to govern and manage the life of containers, where they are placed, and to whom they can talk.
 Containers have a complicated existence, and many pieces are used to patch up their communication flow and management.
 We have updates, high availability, service discovery, patching, security, and networking.

-The most important aspect to remember with Kubernetes or any content management system is that they are not concerned with individual container placement.
+The most important aspect about Kubernetes or any content management system is that they are not concerned with individual container placement.
 Instead, the focus is on workload placement.
-Users enter high-level requirements, and the scheduler does the rest – where, when, and how many?
+Users enter high-level requirements, and the scheduler does the rest—where, when, and how many?

 Kubernetes networking 101 and network proximity.